What is amortization & why is it important for businesses

 Amortization vs. depreciation

 Amortization and depreciation are methods used to spread the cost of an asset over its useful life.
 They are used for different types of assets.
-Amortization is for intangible assets such as patents, trademarks, and copyrights, while tangible assets like buildings, machinery, and vehicles are subject to depreciation.
+This is for intangible assets such as patents, trademarks, and copyrights, while tangible assets like buildings, machinery, and vehicles are subject to depreciation.

 Types of assets involved in each process